-Manufactured.
-Manufactured materials aid in children’s creativity and “building” process, providing them with tools that expand play opportunities.
-Valuable manufactured materials include tarps, buckets, shovels, PVC pipes, cardboard boxes, tubes, used tires, light plastic barrels, and more.
+Manufactured materials can support children’s creativity and “building” process, providing tools to expand play opportunities.
+Suitable materials include tarps, buckets, shovels, PVC pipes, cardboard boxes, tubes, used tires, light plastic barrels, and more.
 All manufactured materials should be child-safe, age-appropriate, and non-toxic.
-Be creative with recycled materials and engage families by asking them to contribute household items.
+Engage families by asking them to contribute household items.

 Location.
-Choose an area that includes trees, logs, fences, walls, or posts to provide a structure for children to build against or create a permanent armature to support children’s ever-changing, imaginative constructions.
-Consider storage solutions for materials and sun protection when locating the construction play setting.
+Choose a shady area that includes trees, logs, fences, walls, or posts to provide supports for children to build against.
+Alternatively, create a permanent armature to support children’s ever-changing, imaginative constructions.
+Consider storage.

 Plants for play.
-Design natural construction settings with adjacent plants that can be used and harvested by children to expand play and learning opportunities.
-By caring for and then harvesting plant material, children learn about natural cycles of growth and decay.
-Suitable plants include perennial flowers such coneflower or lavender, perennial grasses, and trees or shrubs that shed branches, leaves, and seeds.
+Design or locate natural construction settings with adjacent plants that can be used and harvested by children to expand play and learning opportunities.
+By caring for and then harvesting plant materials, children learn about natural cycles of growth and decay.
+Suitable plants include hardy perennials and their flowers, perenial grasses along with trees or shrubs that shed branches, leaves, and seeds.

-Storage.
-Storage methods should allows for autonomous and independent play while minimizing clean-up for teachers and caregivers.
-5-gallon buckets can be used to organize materials by type and size.
-Metal or wooden storage shelves are ideal for ease of use and durability.
-Covered storage areas, including sheds, covered shelves, and lean-tos protect construction materials from the elements and increase longevity.
-Although covered storage may increase initial cost and planning, materials will have to be replaced much less frequently.
+Storage. should be designed to allow autonomous and independent play while minimizing clean-up for teachers and caregivers.
+Five-gallon buckets can be used to organize materials by type and size.
+Metal or wooden storage shelves provide ease of use and durability.
+Covered storage including sheds, shelves, and lean-to structures protect construction materials from the elements and increase longevity.
+Although covered storage may increase initial cost, materials will need replacement less frequently.

-Shade.
-Provide shade for extended periods of play in natural construction settings.
-For younger children playing with smaller components, temporary shade settings such as shade sails, pergolas, and umbrellas may be used.
-For larger natural construction intended for older children, settings should be located in the shade of a tree or tree grove to provide adequate sun protection.
+Shade is important for extended periods of play in natural construction settings.
+For younger children playing with small components, large shrubs, shade settings such as shade sails, pergolas, and umbrellas may be used.
+For larger natural construction intended for older children, settings should be located in the shade of trees to provide adequate sun protection.